derkychen/nvim-config/README.md

 ## Configuring an LSP with Neovim's native support

 1. Navigate to [nvim-lspconfig configuration docs](https://github.com/neovim/nvim-lspconfig/blob/master/doc/configs.md) and find a supported language server.
-2. To follow the natively supported format, in `lsp/` create file of the same name as the language server, and return the default (or tweaked) configs from the document.
-In `init.lua` or any file required by it, enable the language server.
+2. To follow the natively supported format, in `lsp/` create a file of the same name as the language server, and return the default (or tweaked) configs from the document.
+An example with `lua_ls`:

 ```lua
 -- lsp/lua_ls.lua